Dechrissen/pokemon-rulesets/ruleset-1.md

 6 | Permadeath | If a Pokémon faints, it's considered dead.
 It must be deposited in a Box and can't be used.
 7 | Blackout is game over | If all of your main party Pokémon faint, you lose.
 8 | No turning back after entering a dungeon | You can only enter a dungeon once unless the game requires another entry.
 (What counts as a dungeon?)
-9 | No turning back after entering a Gym | Once you enter a gym, you cannot leave until you defeat all its trainers.
+9 | No turning back after entering a Gym | Once you enter a gym, you cannot leave until you defeat all its trainers and the Leader.
 (What counts as a Gym?)
 10 | Set battle style | The battle style must be set to 'Set' in the options.
 11 | No shops | No purchasing in shops, except for Pokéballs, repels, and Pokémon.
 (What counts as a shop?)
 12 | No 580+ BST Pokémon | You may not use a Pokémon as a main party Pokémon if its base stat total is 580 or higher.
 If a party member would evolve into one that fits this criterion, you must cancel the evolution.